GAMS-dev/miro/src/model/cohortdivisor/README.md

 -   Prevent split: If possible do not split the group, but if required keep the enrollment of the smaller part as small as possible

-In different inputs to the Cohort Divider are straight forward and are Excel like:
+In different inputs to the Cohort Divisor are straight forward and are Excel like:

 -   Information about the groups.
 The groups with mode "split" require a maximum size while the other groups require a "priority".
-The priority (usually between 1 and 99) is a measure for how important it is to spit evenly or prevent a split.
-The larger the priority value to higher the priority to achieve the goal is.
+The priority (usually between 1 and 99) is a measure for how important it is to split evenly or prevent a split.
+The larger the priority value the higher the priority to achieve the goal is.
 The priority of 100 for "prevent split" groups will make the Cohort Divisor work very hard to keep the group in one cohort.

 ![](static_cohortdivisor/image1.png)